-We highly recommend whipping up a batch of brownies with our Single Origin Natural Cocoa Powder.
+We highly recommend whipping up a batch of brownies with our direct trade, 72% Mababu, Tanzania Dark Chocolate.
 Perfect for using in any recipe (especially this one from friend of the factory, Liz Prueitt!), we make our Natural Cocoa Powder in our factory using the very same beans with which we make our chocolate, creating an authentic single origin cocoa powder with rich chocolate flavor.

 By Elisabeth Prueitt in Tartine All Day